 Post Incident Procedures (PIP) are operated where, following contact with the police, someone dies (or is expected to die) or suffers injuries that are life changing or potentially life changing.

-Your allocated Unison representative will be able to advise and support you during the whole process until it has concluded.
+During a POST INCIDENT we will be able to advise and support you during the whole process until it has concluded.
 Please be aware the whole process can be timely.

 During The Investigation